Spectacular Culinary Experiences: Places To Eat In Singapore!

 #5 Joël Robuchon

 When one of the most celebrated chefs in the culinary world creates his signature brand of restaurant, you can expect a dining experience that’s par excellence, and it most certainly is at Joël Robuchon.
-Located in Resorts World Sentosa, Joël Robuchon serves only the finest of French haute cuisine!
+Located in Resorts World Sentosa, Joël Robuchon is one of the best places to eat in Singapore for finest of French haute cuisine!
 The delectable varieties of French classics, along with premium wines from across the world have earned this restaurant much deserved international recognition.
 Sit back in this extension of Michelin Star, Chef Robuchon’s, dream family dining room, and sample their degustation menu which has been described as “magical” by many famed food critics.
 Executive Chef, Michael Michaelidis, at Joël Robuchon (Singapore) ensures the delicacies served to you are as splendid to look at, as they are to taste!

 Must Try: The seasonal items and exquisite masterpieces from the menu, along with Robuchon’s famous bread, cheese, dessert, ice-cream and tea trolleys.